composewell/streamly-packages/README.md

 $ nix-shell --arg haskell-tools false --arg hoogle false ...
 ```

+# Updating package versions

+Edit [nix/haskellPackages.nix](nix/haskellPackages.nix) file to specify
+particular github commits or package versions from hackage to be used.

+Changing a commit may break other packages dependent on the changed
+package.
+If you do not need the broken packages you can comment those in
+[default.nix](default.nix).
+Otherwise change the commits of the broken
+packages as well accordingly.

 # Accessing the documentation

 Inside the nix shell, run the following command: